 I keep lists of remarks I’ve overheard: “He’s got a good job - he just sits behind a desk and issues tools”; and “I would never eat a banana that way.
 Never”; and “he brought his leg with him!” (other person: “Oh, no!”); and “Jane, I made a sincere effort…”; and “I mean, when you’re so nervous you cant breathe, and your breath is your instrument…”; and “Jimmy, listen to me - welfare is not an exact science”; and “The idea of ‘fun’ Italian food makes me ill”; and “I don’t think that’s the catheter that’s going to set the world on fire”; and “Oh, no, I only wear solid colors”; and “No, no no!
-Tippi Hedren”; and “He travels more than you for work” (other voice: “What do you mean by that crack?”
+Tippi Hedren”; and “He travels more than you used to work” (other voice: “What do you mean by that crack?”
 First voice: “it’s not a ‘crack’, it’s a statement”).
 Sometimes a conversation will pique me so much that I want to butt in and demand new details, as I almost did recently on a flight from Seattle to Anchorage, Alaska, when the man behind me began talking about the problems of a friend of his whose hearing aid attracted bats.

 The remark about the catheter that wouldn’t set the world on fire was made by one medical equipment salesman to another in a crowded hospital waiting room.
 The two salesman had opened their sample cases and were comparing their wares, passing time in congenial shop talk.
 Meanwhile all around them where waiting patients and their families sunk in various medical discomforts and miseries.
 When I heard him say that, I briefly emerged from my own depths.
 Here was a new entry for my collections of overhears!
 “I don’t think that’s the catheter that’s going to set the world on fire”: I repeated it over and over to myself, so I could copy it down as soon as I got home.
 I wanted to shake the guy’s hand, thank him, congratulate him.
 He kept on talking, unaware of the remarkable sentence he’d just uttered.
 Like an analgesic, his remark provided sweet abstraction between the mind and pain.